Rick's Daily Tips

-Horrible events like a hurricane or tornado that causes massive damage to a city or region tend to bring out the very best in humanity.
+Horrible events like hurricanes, tornados and the raging wildfires that are currently causing massive damage to parts of the Los Angeles area tend to bring out the very best in humanity.

 Millions of generous individuals and companies typically donate billions of dollars in relief funds for the storm victims.